nibbleshift/mod2blob/README.md

 **This is considered pre-alpha**

 ## Overview
-This package aims to quickly generate [Bloblang](https://www.benthos.dev/docs/guides/bloblang/about/) [functions](https://www.benthos.dev/docs/guides/bloblang/functions) and [methods](https://www.benthos.dev/docs/guides/bloblang/methods) for use in [Benthos](https://www.benthos.dev).
-The tool, mod2blob, will accept a package argument `-package` (or env PACKAGE) that specifies the name of a golang module, such as `math` or `hbollon/go-edlib`.
+This module aims to quickly generate [Bloblang](https://www.benthos.dev/docs/guides/bloblang/about/) [functions](https://www.benthos.dev/docs/guides/bloblang/functions) and [methods](https://www.benthos.dev/docs/guides/bloblang/methods) for use in [Benthos](https://www.benthos.dev).
+The tool, mod2blob, will accept a module argument `-module` (or env MODULE) that specifies the name of a golang module, such as `math` or `hbollon/go-edlib`.
 The tool will then parse all exported functions and generate bloblang functions and methods from that module.

 ## Dependencies